-We’ve been asking politicians across the UK to make the Creative Workforce Pledge - a list of 10 things we think local leaders can do to protect the creative and cultural life of their areas.
+The Creative Workforce Pledge is a 10-point plan that local leaders can implement to help protect and enhance the creative and cultural life of their areas.

 From designers and technical staff to performers and writers, it’s the people that work in the creative and cultural sectors that underpin their success and keep our communities animated all year round.

 But the past two years have been incredibly challenging for the people working in these sectors, many of whom have been disproportionately impacted by the pandemic and unable to access Government support schemes.
 And we now know these sectors are taking longer to recover than others.

 We call on local leaders to work with the creative workforce in their area to ensure they get the support they need to get back on their feet so the economic and social benefits they bring to communities are not lost.

 Several elected Metro Mayors made the Creative Workforce Pledge during our campaigns in 2021 and 2022.
 We are now working with them to bring the spirit of the Pledge to life for the 10.3 million people they represent.

 We are delighted that candidates running for election from all major political parties have made the Creative Workforce Pledge, recognising both the overwhelming pressures much of the workforce in these sectors experienced during the Covid-19 pandemic, as well as the vital role they will play in getting communities back up and running as we recover.

 Strengthen the skills of creative entrepreneurs by connecting up apprenticeships and training programmes for the arts, culture, heritage and libraries sector.
 I will work with partners to establish a workshop series for creative workers on financial skills, business development, employment rights and inclusive business practices.
 These will be delivered by industry specialists and reach out to young people, adults and under-represented groups who may never have engaged with these sectors before.

 3. Culture Forum